Free Markdown Linter — Check Style Issues

 Before committing docs to GitHub or publishing to a CMS, linting catches issues that could break rendering or confuse readers.
 Inconsistent heading hierarchies make TOCs unreliable.
 Broken reference-style links cause 404s.
 Running your Markdown through here improves quality before review.

 Documentation sites, README files, and blog posts benefit from consistent Markdown.
 For converting to HTML for web use, use Markdown to HTML.
 For generating a table of contents from headings, use Markdown TOC Generator.
-For syntax reference, use Markdown Syntax.
+For syntax reference, use Markdown Cheat Sheet.

 Frequently Asked Questions

-Typical checks include heading consistency, blank lines around blocks, list formatting, link validity, and CommonMark/GFM compliance.
-The exact rules depend on the implementation.
+Typical checks include heading level consistency (no skipping levels), blank lines around headings and code blocks, list marker consistency (all - or all *), line length, and general CommonMark / GFM compliance.
+The exact rules depend on the implementation used.

-Many linters support GitHub Flavored Markdown (tables, task lists, strikethrough).
-Check the report for GFM-specific issues.
+Yes.
+Most linters support GitHub Flavored Markdown extensions like tables, task lists, and strikethrough.
+Check the lint report for GFM-specific issues.

 Can it fix issues automatically?

-This tool reports issues; you fix them manually.
-For formatting (whitespace, line breaks), use Markdown Formatter.
+This tool reports issues so you can fix them manually.
+For automatic whitespace and line break fixes, use the Markdown Formatter which applies consistent formatting.

 Related Tools